 The Coronavirus Aid, Relief and Economic Security Act (the "CARES Act") was signed into law on March 27, 2020.
 The CARES Act provided over \$2 trillion in economic relief to individuals, governmental agencies and companies, to deal with the public health and economic impacts of COVID-19.
-Pursuant to the CARES Act, the Company deferred payroll taxes due from March 27, 2020 through December 31, 2020 and paid 50% in 2021 and will pay the remaining 50% in 2022.
+Pursuant to the CARES Act, the Company deferred payroll taxes due from March 27, 2020 through December 31, 2020 and paid 50% in 2021 and expect to pay the remaining 50% at the end of 2022.